 So, without further ado, let’s get started.
-Start your AutoCAD programme.
+Start your AutoCAD program.

 Creating the LED References

-Select the “Circle Tool” from the toolbox and click anywhere in the work space where you want the circle’s centre to go.
-Move your mouse cursor away from the centre and left click if you’re happy with the circle’s size.
+Select the “Circle Tool” from the toolbox and click anywhere in the workspace where you want the circle’s center to go.
+Move your mouse cursor away from the center and left-click if you’re happy with the circle’s size.

 Double click on the circumference of the circle which will show you the properties of the circle change the geometry settings as below :